mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 ![](outputpreview-01.png)

-You can toggle this option off for any of the output parameters and hide the preview, using the **Preview** menu in the component context menu:
+You can toggle this option off for any of the output parameters and hide the preview, using the **Preview** menu in the component context menu.
+Notice that the box preview does not show up while sphere is still previewed:

 ![](outputpreview-02.png)